Go to Market BI Research –Gartner Predicts – Business Intelligence

 Go to Market BI Research –Gartner’s 2016 BI Magic Quadrant

 Gartner released the 2016 version of their Magic Quadrant for Business Intelligence and Analytics Platforms.
 According to Gartner, the enterprise business intelligence industry has crossed the chasm and is completing its evolution from a market based heavily on reporting tools to one that is more business-centric, user friendly, offering self-service analytics to facilitate a plethora of users to get their hands on tools that drive insights.
-The majority of BI purchases now comes in the form of modern platforms which focus on user engagement and that is what is driving changes to the vendor landscape and the magic quadrant.
+The majority of BI purchases now comes in the form of modern platforms that center on user engagement and that is what is driving changes to the vendor landscape and the magic quadrant.

 Based on the changes in the market (the shift in buying decisions from IT to business stakeholders), Gartner has changed their paradigm to assess vendor performance in the Bi space.
 Centralized provisioning and tightly governed platforms are becoming a thing of the past.
 Tools that promote analytical agility and business user autonomy is what users are asking for and what vendors are delivering.
 In response, Gartner has adapted its approach and the 2016 Magic Quadrant is based on platforms with modern capabilities..